 Saturated air is essential to compliment the longevity of moist soil.
 Introduce a pebble tray to provide a humid, reliable environment for your Baby Tears to thrive in; too dry air will cause its foliage to crisp up, as well as the heightened chance of browning leaf-edges.

-This species isn't too fussy over fertilisation, so monthly applications of 'Houseplant' feed are all that's needed for sufficient nourishment.
-Never apply a 'ready-to-pour' feed into the soil without a pre-water beforehand, as the combination of dry compost and harsh chemicals will lead to the burning of roots.
+Feed every four waters during the growing period and every six in the autumn and winter, using a 'Houseplant' labelled fertiliser.
+Never apply a 'Ready-to-Pour' feed into the soil without a pre-water beforehand, as the combination of dry compost and harsh chemicals will lead to the burning of roots.

 Under-watering is the biggest issue that gardeners will face.
 Typical signs include wilting, sunken or yellowed leaves and stunted growth.
 If the specimen receives even a hint of direct light - relocate it.
 The increased temperatures and sun exposure will significantly speed the process of dehydration, which in turn will result in inevitable death.
 Baby Tears cannot survive in drought-like conditions, so providing a bright, indirect setting with an abundance of moisture is paramount for quality growth.
 Those situated in direct sunlight or within three metres of a radiator are most likely to suffer from dehydration.